 In accordance with Section 8(f) of the CHA Residential Lease Agreement (Lease), owners are required to make sure their pets or assistance animals do not make noise that interferes with their neighbors’ peaceful enjoyment of their units or disrupts the peace of the development/site.

-Owners will be responsible for any damage caused by their pet or assistance animals including the cost of professional carpet cleaning and exterminating for fleas or other pet-borne pests.
+Owners will be responsible for any damage caused by their pets or assistance animals including the cost of professional carpet cleaning and exterminating for fleas or other pet-borne pests.

 Pets are not permitted in common areas (e.g., solariums, craft rooms, social rooms, laundry rooms, maintenance space, playgrounds, TV lounges, etc.).
 Lobby areas are available to pets for ingress and egress only.
 Assistance animals for persons with disabilities are exempt from this restriction.